 SherpaReport has already covered the many benefits of flying privately – from saving time at the airport to being able to take your pets with you on most flights, flying privately is an optimum choice both for relaxation and for productivity on business trips.

 However, flying privately does come at a cost.
-Typical charter prices range from approximately $1,100 per flight hour on the low end for a turboprop to $8,000+ per flight hour for a heavy jet.
+Typical charter prices range from approximately $1,000 per flight hour on the low end for a piston aircraft, up to $10,000+ per flight hour for a large heavy jet.

-Before resigning yourself to the extra time and extra hassle of public flying, though, there is one option to consider that can save you a substantial amount of money – taking an empty leg charter.
+Before resigning yourself to the extra time and extra hassle of commercial flying though, there is one option to consider that can save you a substantial amount of money – taking an empty leg charter.

 Empty leg charter space becomes available when an existing customer charters a flight one-way.
 That plane still has to return to its home airport, and that means costs for the carrier; everything from housing the flight crew to the fuel and other costs to fly the aircraft home.

 Booking your flight on one of these empty legs means that you are actually helping reduce the carrier's costs – a favor the carrier returns by charging up to 70% less than you would pay by booking a regular charter flight.
-Industry estimates show that around 1/3 of all private aircraft are flying empty, so there is a lot of capacity to fill these seats.
+Industry estimates show that around 1/3 of all private aircraft are flying empty, as they reposition and get back to their base, so there is a lot of capacity to fill these seats.

 Flexibility is Key

-- When scheduling an empty leg charter, you can't be as choosy about the type of aircraft or your departure and arrival dates and times as you can when contracting a straight charter.
-Instead, you will be scheduling your flight in much the same way as you would flying publicly – the plane is on a schedule, and you'll need to adopt to that schedule.
-While some carriers may be willing to work with you to create a timetable that suits both parties, this may not always be possible.
+- When scheduling an empty leg charter you can't be as choosy about the type of aircraft or your departure and arrival dates and times, as you can when contracting your own charter.
+Instead, your flight times will work in much the same way as they would flying commercially – the plane is on a schedule, and you'll need to adapt to that schedule.
+While some carriers may be willing to work with you to create a timetable that suits you both, this may not always be possible.

 - With empty leg charters you're also at the mercy of the original flight.
 If that flight has to be delayed or canceled for any reason you may well need to make alternative arrangements.
 In the same vein, if the operator finds a full price charter for the plane, then you may lose your low-price option at short notice.